Jbleezy/BO2-Reimagined/README.md

 #### Grief
 * Gain score by making enemy players bleed out
 * Make 10 enemy players bleed out to win the game
-* Bleeding out enemy players awards 1000 points to all teammates

 #### Search & Rezurrect
 * Win a round by getting all enemy players down